-New drug overcomes resistance in patients with rare sarcomaNovember 21st, 2012 in Cancer /
+New drug overcomes resistance in patients with rare sarcomaNovember 21, 2012 in Medicine & Health / Cancer

 A new targeted drug demonstrated its ability to control metastatic gastrointestinal stromal tumor, an uncommon and life-threatening form of sarcoma, after the disease had become resistant to all existing therapies, report investigators at Dana-Farber Cancer Institute who led the worldwide clinical trial.